Bhargavakkeni/Remind-Me-Later/README.md

 cd Remind-Me-Later
 ```

-Run this commands one by one from root directory
+Run these commands one by one from root directory

 ```python
 pip install -r requirements.txt